ker2x/rpnl_compiler/README.md

 * https://www.boost.org/ : everything
 * https://abseil.io : Abseil is an open source collection of C++ libraries drawn from the most fundamental pieces of Google’s internal codebase.
-* https://github.com/facebook/folly : Folly (acronymed loosely after Facebook Open Source Library)
+* https://github.com/facebook/folly : Folly contains a variety of core library components used extensively at Facebook.

 ### misc